spitfire05/svn-smf-hook/README.md

 ## Installation

 Just download [*svn-smf-hook.py*](https://raw.github.com/spitfire05/svn-smf-hook/master/svn-smf-hook.py) and [*svn-smf-hook.conf*](https://raw.github.com/spitfire05/svn-smf-hook/master/svn-smf-hook.conf) files and place it in your *hooks* folder.
-Then configure the script and run it from *post-commit* script.
+Then configure the script and run it from *post-commit* hook.

 ### Example *post-commit* file